mulesoft/api-console/docs/api-components.md

 - advanced-rest-client/cryptojs-lib - Crypto library that is used by authorization logic
 - advanced-rest-client/web-animations-js - At the time of writing this article Web Animations API is not implemented in any browser and the app uses this API for dropdowns.

-If you having CORS problems or you already support logic for transporting a test request handle `api-request` as described in [api-request-editor](https://github.com/advanced-rest-client/api-request-editor/blob/stage/api-request-editor.html#L228) docs.
+If you having CORS problems or you already support logic for transporting the request handle `api-request` and `api-response` custom events as described in [api-request-editor](https://github.com/advanced-rest-client/api-request-editor/blob/stage/api-request-editor.html#L228) docs.

 To manually handle OAuth 2 authorization listen for `oauth2-token-requested` event as described in  [oauth2-authorization](https://github.com/advanced-rest-client/oauth-authorization/blob/stage/oauth2-authorization.html#L32).